pschachte/wybe/WYBE.md

 parts of the code, but explicitly passing that throughout the application may be a nuisance.
-An application may build up logging message throughout, but explicitly threading the log through the entire application can become painful.
+An application may build up logging message throughout, but explicitly threading the log through the entire application can become tiresome, and can make code maintenance more difficult.
 Resources are often useful where an imperative application would use a global or static variable, or where an object oriented application would use a class variable.